The effective charm mass from the excited charmonium leptonic decays: Conclusion and further prospect

 \section{Conclusion and further prospect}

-We solved the BSE for excited charmonia using a minimization/variational technique.
-In addition to known masses, we used experimentally observed leptonic decays to determine the net structure of the effective quark mass at each quarkonium mass scale.
-Within the kernel approximation based on the effective QCD running coupling, we obtained a covariant solution for the BS vertex function, provided that the effective quark mass slides with the scale.
-The precision with which we can determine wave functions for narrow states seems limited only by the computational effort required.
+We solved the BSE for excited vector charmonia using two methods.
+In addition to the standard eigenvalue technique, the minimization/variational technique was primarily useful for our purpose.
+Along with known masses, we used experimentally observed leptonic decays to determine the net structure of the effective quark mass at each quarkonium mass scale.
+Using the kernel approximation based on the effective QCD running coupling, we obtained a covariant solution for the BSE vertex function provided that the effective quark mass varies with the scale.

-We found that no simple model can provide decay constants and spectra using a single constituent quark mass value.
-Furthermore, to mimic the interaction for an open charm system, the entire interaction could be slightly altered.
-The absolute value of the slope of the $f_V$ function with respect to the change in $m_q$ is unexpectedly large, except for local minima that correspond with experimentally observed values.
-Regions with negative slopes correspond with normal solutions, while regions with positive slopes correspond with ghosts.
-Within experimental errors on the spectrum and the decay constant, the quark mass is then determined at given meson scale.